 But some online stores fail to meet expectations of their visitors.

-Put them to use to help your business flourish by delivering a great user experience, reducing cart abandonment rates, and turning first-time buyers into repeat customers.
+Follow these checkout page best practices to help your business flourish by delivering a great user experience, reducing cart abandonment rates, and turning first-time buyers into repeat customers.